No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 The walking trail snakes along the coast, weaving in and out of the forest.
 You’ll pass a number of breathtaking beaches, including Greenfield Beach and Chinamans Beach.

-Each and every beach has velvety white sand and clear turquoise water.
+Each and every beach on the White Sands Walk has velvety white sand and clear turquoise water.

 Because the bay is enclosed, the waves never get too big so the beaches are perfect for swimming, relaxing, and playing with children.